Wandsworth & Richmond Advocacy service

 When someone is deemed to lack the mental capacity to make certain decisions according to the Mental Capacity Act 2005, we can support them to understand their situation and make choices about the next steps.

-If a person is subject to a Deprivation of Liberty Safeguarding authorisation in a hospital or care home, it means decisions are made about their care without their consent.
+If a person is subject to a Deprivation of Liberty Safeguards in a hospital or care home.
 If they have no appropriate family or friend willing to act as their formal representative, our advocacy team step in as a Paid Relevant Person’s Representative.

 The Care Act 2014 places a duty on local authorities to ensure someone is at the centre of decision making around their care and support needs.
 Where the person has no one to support them in these processes, a care act advocate will promote a person’s wellbeing and independence.
 They will be able to assist with: